 Follow the Wizard instructions Enter a name; I have entered the name as ‘Windows 11 CP’ or anything else as per your wish.
 In ‘OS Type’ > for Operating System, choose Microsoft Windows and for version, choose Windows 7 (64 bit) as Windows 8 is not listed.
-(Check if it’s there in a newer version of VirtualBox available).
+(Check if it’s there is a newer version of VirtualBox available).
 If you are going to run 32-bit of Windows 8, choose accordingly Windows 7 (32-bit).

-In the next screen, you have to select the amount of RAM you want to allocate to VM.
-If you have 4GB, allocate a bit less than 50 %, that is a bit less than 2GB.
+In the next screen, you have to select the amount of RAM you want to allocate to the VM.
+If you have 4GB, allocate a bit less than 50 %, which is a bit less than 2GB.

 Next, check the ‘Create new hard disk’ option.

 Select the default VDI option for the type of file for the new virtual disk as we will be running this on VirtualBox.

-Next select ‘Fixed size’ for virtual disk file as I assume you’ll at least allocate 20GB for it.
-Fixed size will be faster to use.
+Next select ‘Fixed size’ for the virtual disk file as I assume you’ll at least allocate 20GB for it.
+Fixed-size will be faster to use.

 Next, provide the location for the Virtual disk to be created.
 I have left it at its default location on C drive.
 And provided 20GB as its size.

 So once all this configuration is done, it’ll provide the summary page.
 Check the parameters and press the ‘Create’ button.

-Note that you can alter many of this configuration at the later stage also.
+Note that you can alter many of these configurations at a later stage also.
 So you can further tweak these settings using the ‘Settings’ option from the main window.

 Once the virtual disk is created, you’ll get this window.
 Let us start with tuning.

 From the Settings > System > Motherboard, make sure ‘Enable IO APIC ‘ is ticked, Adjust Base memory a bit less than 50% else you’ll see the warning as shown.
 Set ‘chipset’ to ICH9.
 Though you can also use PIIX3 but may have poorer performance.